AnuragGh01/HiChat/README.md

 # HiChat
 A command-line chat Application.
-This apploication is fully coded in JAVA with the help of Socket Programming.
+This apploication is fully coded in JAVA v(java 11.0.11) with the help of Socket Programming.